 With 200 years of history, the Beauregard-Keyes house has seen its fair share of owners, from the Confederate General to the Italian mob.
 The apparitions spotted inside the house are associated with the civil war and ghosts of Confederate soldiers can be spotted and heard, usually accompanied by a nasty smell throughout the house.

-Top 4 Spooky New Orleans Cemeteries
+Spooky Cemeteries in New Orleans

 Known as New Orleans’ most haunted cemetery, St. Patrick’s is mostly home to Irish immigrants who settled in New Orleans.
-It’s rumored that the ghost of a woman stalks visitors as they walk through the cemetery.
+It’s rumoured that the ghost of a woman stalks visitors as they walk through the cemetery.

 Haunted Hotels in New Orleans